 The 2000 GUP (Condition A.2.c) allows up to 40,000 sq. ft. of building area for the purpose of new childcare or community centers, in addition to the academic/academic support building area.
-As indicated in Table 2, a total of 3,638 gsf remains available.
-The CCSC Childcare Center was approved to use 1,152 gsf from this space category, and is awaiting building permits.
+As indicated in Table 2, a total of 0 gsf remains available.
+The CCSC Childcare Center received building permits to use 3,638 net new gsf from this space category.